cloud-gov/cg-site/content/docs/ops/maintenance-list.md

 The platform requires regular support and maintenance activities to remain in a compliant state.
 If you are on support and you can’t complete any of the items personally, you are responsible for ensuring that an appropriate person does it.
+If you haven't already reached out on Slack, reach out during standup to get visibility with the people who might best help.

 # Is it your first day of support?